Returning to Ireland and buying private health insurance

 There is no waiting period for accidents and injuries so they will be covered immediately.

-The maximum initial waiting period is 26 weeks.
+The maximum initial waiting period is 26 weeks for illnesses that start after you join.
 For maternity claims, the waiting period is 52 weeks.

 If you have a pre-existing condition (an illness that existed in the 6 months before buying health insurance), the maximum waiting period is 5 years before that condition will be covered by your insurance.

-If you need healthcare during your waiting period, you can still access healthcare as a public patient.
+If you need healthcare during your waiting period, you can still use public healthcare services or pay in full for private healthcare services.

 What is the waiting period for maternity claims?